mborenstein-goodberry-nurse/Dnd-Notes-Template/Omnomicon/Classes/Barbarian/Path of the Ancestral Guardian.md

 ### Ancestral Protectors

-Starting when you choose this path at 3rd level, spectral warriors appear when you enter your rage.
-While you're raging, the first creature you hit with an attack on your turn becomes the target of the warriors, which hinder its attacks.
-Until the start of your next turn, that target has disadvantage on any attack roll that isn't against you, and when the target hits a creature other than you with an attack, that creature has resistance to the damage dealt by the attack.
+Starting when you choose this path at 3rd level, spectral warriors appear when you enter your [[rage]].
+While you're raging, the first creature you hit with an [[attack]] on your turn becomes the target of the warriors, which hinder its attacks.
+Until the start of your next turn, that target has [[disadvantage]] on any attack roll that isn't against you, and when the target hits a creature other than you with an attack, that creature has resistance to the damage dealt by the attack.
 The effect on the target ends early if your rage ends.

 ### Spirit Shield

 Beginning at 6th level, the guardian spirits that aid you can provide supernatural protection to those you defend.
-If you are raging and another creature you can see within 30 feet of you takes damage, you can use your reaction to reduce that damage by 2d6.
+If you are [[Rage|Raging]] and another creature you can see within 30 feet of you takes damage, you can use your [[reaction]] to reduce that damage by 2d6.

 When you reach certain levels in this class, you can reduce the damage by more: by 3d6 at 10th level and by 4d6 at 14th level.

 ### Consult the Spirits

 At 10th level, you gain the ability to consult with your ancestral spirits.
 When you do so, you cast the [[Augury]] or [[Clairvoyance]] spell, without using a spell slot or material components.
-Rather than creating a spherical sensor, this use of clairvoyance invisibly summons one of your ancestral spirits to the chosen location.
-Wisdom is your spellcasting ability for these spells.
+Rather than creating a spherical sensor, this use of clairvoyance invisibly summons one of your ancestral spirits to the chosen location. [[Wisdom]] is your spellcasting ability for these spells.

-After you cast either spell in this way, you can't use this feature again until you finish a short or long rest.
+After you cast either spell in this way, you can't use this feature again until you finish a [[Short Rest|short]] or [[long rest]].

 ### Vengeful Ancestors